Website on Nepal and Himalayan Studies

 The attitude of NC and CPN-UML has not been better in recent years.
 The leaders of all three bigger parties have been responsible for the failure of the first CA. Maybe we must see the reason for the revival of NC and CPN-UML in the FPTP elections in the consciousness and democratic voting pattern of the Nepali citizens.
 In 2008, the people voted in great number for the Maoist party that had made big promises, while the other two parties had been responsible for the failure of the 1990 system.
 But the UCPN-M, besides many other failures, could not implement its ideas and promises.
 So, the voters returned to the other big parties hoping they have learnt.
 There is no reason to think so, but the voters, at least, gave them a new chance.
 This is democracy.
 The voters understand how it works, but the party leaders don't, neither those from NC and CPN-UML in 2008 nor those from the UCPN-M this time around.

-there has been a general trend in the voting behaviour in Nepal ever
+has been a general trend in the voting behaviour in Nepal

-absolute number of seats in the then 205 member parliament and a
+seats in the then 205 member parliament and a relative

-relative majority of votes of almost 40%.
-After that, there has been a
+majority of votes of almost 40%.
+After that, there has

-continuous trend of voting for left, so-called communist parties.
-In
+been a continuous trend of voting for left, so-called

-had not split prior to the elections.
-In 2008, the voters had great
+split prior to the elections.
+In 2008, the voters had

 An evaluation of the election results will take time.
 It already shows that the distinctness of the FPTP system has faded away after the counting of the PR votes, just as it did in 2008.
 As expected, the PR vote counting has been dominated by those parties that participated nationwide under the FPTP system.